helium/HIP/0060-entity-weighted-vote.md

 # Deployment Impact

 Voting mechanism should not fundamentally change in terms of how one goes about voting.
-The key distinction is that the hotspot count on each a voting wallet is what is taken into consideration for vote weight as opposed to simply allowing any wallet(s) to burn DC to cast votes.
+The key distinction is that the Hotspot count on each a voting wallet is what is taken into consideration for vote weight as opposed to simply allowing any wallet(s) to burn DC to cast votes.

 # Success Metrics

-With successful implementation it should be possible to audit any given HIP vote and see that votes are proportionate to wallets' number of eligible onboarded hotspots.
-It should possibly (in lieu of privacy concerns or other controversy arising in the discussion of the proposal) also be possible to see how wallet(s) and/or hotspot(s) voted on a given HIP.
+With successful implementation it should be possible to audit any given HIP vote and see that votes are proportionate to wallets' number of eligible onboarded Hotspots.
+It should possibly (in lieu of privacy concerns or other controversy arising in the discussion of the proposal) also be possible to see how wallet(s) and/or Hotspot(s) voted on a given HIP.